holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_chatbot_search_game/lesson_plan.md

             - Max -> min
             - Win if see peak
             - Bigger Canvas
-        - Bugs in Original code?
+        - Bugs in original code?
             - Unused variable `peaks`
 - Discussion
     - What do these capabilities mean for novices?